 Here, I provide additional details on the content analysis of transcripts.
 Unless otherwise specified, the temperature of the GPT request is set to 0.
-This makes GPT more likely to choose
+This makes GPT more likely to choose words with the highest probability, meaning that the results better replicate and reduced risk of 'halucination'.
+Further, I always set the model's role to "You are a helpful research assistant".
+This guides how the model will behave.
+In Rusche (2024), I provide a short summary on how LLMs can be called using R.

 Starting with the preparation of transcripts, I first send all articles to ChatGPT-3.5 to restore grammatical structure while aiming to leave the content intact and without adding additional information.
 I choose GPT-3.5 because it has a substantially higher output response length than GPT-4o.
-The prompt is as follows:
+The prompt is as follows: 30